nehavm123/data550midterm/README.md

   - Renders the report
   - Specifies parameter value for `severe` when rendering the report

+`code/04_psuedo_data_basic.R`

+  - Code for constructing modified datasets to test the report generation process
+  - Not required for building the final report

 `report.Rmd`

   - Produces three descriptive analysis tables
   - Produces three bar charts
   - The parameter `severe` in the rmarkdown file will be set to `TRUE` to include information on disease severity and `FALSE` to not include information on disease severity.

 ------------------------------------------------------------------------